-A brow lift (A.K.A. browplasty) is a procedure that is used to correct forehead wrinkles, frown lines, furrows between the eyebrows, and sagging eyebrows by lifting the entire eyebrow and forehead area.
+A brow lift (also known as browplasty) is a procedure that is used to correct forehead wrinkles, frown lines, furrows between the eyebrows, and sagging eyebrows by lifting the entire eyebrow and forehead area.

 The temple lift is recommended for those who may have drooping brows or “hooded” eyelids due to the natural aging process resulting in a sad or worried expression, but who are otherwise happy with the rest of their forehead.
 In fact, a sagging temple is a much more common sign of aging than a sagging brow, making a temple lift an ideal procedure for most people who are seeking minimally-invasive facial rejuvenation.

 A temple lift involves making a bilateral temporal incision within the hair above the ear so that scarring is virtually invisible.
 The underlying tissue is then raised upwards, tightened, and any “crow’s feet” lines leading out of the corners of the eyes are also smoothed out and softened.
-The skin is then tightened and any excess is trimmed and sutured closed.
+The skin is then tightened, any excess is trimmed, and the incision is sutured closed.

 Your sutures are removed within 7 to 10 days after the procedure.
 Because the sutures are hidden entirely within the hair, you will be able to return to work well before they are removed.